 Albert Hadley, along with Sister Parish, built the American elite home for decades.
 Some of the most famous projects were the Kennedy White House, as well as the Kennedy family house itself.

 This well-known designer has used her elegant “modern Baroque” style in many public buildings, such as the café at the New York Metropolitan Museum of Art and the Mark Hopkins Hotels in San Francisco.
 Also, the most famous interior by Dorothy Draper is the Greenbrier Hotel in West Virginia.
-Some of her rooms have a restrained palette of classic black and white, while others show off a wild blend of Technicolor with mix between pink and green, as well as turquoise and orange colours.
+Some of her rooms have a restrained palette of classic black and white, while others show off a wild blend of Technicolor with the mix between pink and green and turquoise and orange colours.

-David Hicks was born in 1929 In Essex, England, and after graduating from the Central College of Art, he drew on cereal boxes for advertising agency J. Walter Thompson when an article appeared in the magazine about his mother’s home in London, where he radically changed the interior and from which David Hicks began his decorating career.
+David Hicks was born in 1929 In Essex, England.
+After graduating from the Central College of Art, he drew on cereal boxes for the advertising agency J. Walter Thompson when an article appeared in the magazine about his mother’s home in London, where he radically changed the interior and from which David Hicks began his decorating career.